Apr 29, 2022

 • cloud services (for cloud-native solutions),

-• third-party APIs and integrations, etc.
+• APIs and third-party integrations, etc.

 To better understand why the choice of architecture for web application is crucial, let’s go through some of the key factors and properties of your application that will be directly affected by this choice.